On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Chemical Reaction for Dual Purpose of Transmission

 in which

-where $\tilde{I}_{\bar{i},k}$ is the estimated value of the remained molecules of the transceiver $\msT_{\bar{i}}$ around the relay in the $k$-th super time slot, which is calculated by the transceiver $\msT_i$ using its previously decoded messages. $c^\textrm{PNC}$ shows the fixed concentration of molecules that we wish to maintain around the relay.
-Note that the ISI model in this scheme is similar to the SNC scheme, with the difference that in the PNC, \eqref{eqCik} is the concentration of molecules of type $\msM_i$ around the relay before reaction.
+where $\tilde{I}_{\bar{i},k}$ is the estimated value of the remained molecules of the transceiver $\msT_{\bar{i}}$ around the relay in the $k$-th super time slot before reaction, which is calculated by the transceiver $\msT_i$ using its previously decoded messages.
+Note that, despite the SNC scheme, in this scheme, the ISI of the channel is mitigated for both messages 0 and 1.
+The ISI model in this scheme is similar to the SNC scheme, with the difference that in the PNC, \eqref{eqCik} is the concentration of molecules of type $\msM_i$ around the relay before reaction.
+The adaptive rates is obtained in Lemma \ref{lemma2}.

+\begin{lemma} The adaptive rate of the transceiver $\msT_i$ in the PNC scheme to mitigate ISI of the transceiver-relay channels with $q$-slot memory, can be obtained as follows: